 Pamela Thomas-Graham is the Founder and CEO of Dandelion Chandelier Digital Media and the Lead Independent Director of the board of The Clorox Company (NYSE: CLX).
-She is also a member of the Board of Directors at Peloton Interactive; Norwegian Cruise Lines (NYSE: NCLH); and the Bank of N.T.
+She is also a member of the Board of Directors at Peloton Interactive (NASDAQ: PTON); Bumble; COMPASS; Norwegian Cruise Lines (NYSE: NCLH); and the Bank of N.T.
 Butterfield & Son, which is based in Bermuda (NASDAQ: NTB).
 A Phi Beta Kappa graduate of Harvard College, Harvard Business School and Harvard Law School, where she served as an editor of the Harvard Law Review, Pamela is a C-Suite executive with global expertise in multiple consumer-facing industries.

 The first black woman to be elected Partner at global consultancy McKinsey & Co, she worked for 10 years as a leader in the firm’s Consumer, Retail and Media practices.
 Pamela served as global Chair and CEO of CNBC Television and CNBC.com for six years.
 She was a Group President at Liz Claiborne, Inc. (now part of Tapestry), and an operating partner in private equity.
 Most recently, she served as Chief Marketing and Talent Officer, head of Private Banking Wealth Management New Markets, and as a member of the Executive Board at the global financial services firm Credit Suisse.

-Originally from Detroit, she serves on the board of the Parsons School of Design.
+Originally from Detroit, she serves on the board of the Be That Girl Foundation.

 Pamela is also the author of the Ivy League Mystery Series, three suspense novels published by Simon & Schuster set at Harvard, Yale and Princeton.
 She is married with three children, and loves running, skiing, books, the Pats, the Red Sox, the Warriors, and Valentino.